What makes Velocity better than the other guys?

 6. The entire process usually takes between one and three weeks, depending on how quickly you write and how quickly I am able to respond.
 Usually, I submit edits within 48 hours of receiving your notification.

-7. To get started, send me an email.
+7. To get started, send me an email or book a discovery call.

 Any Hot Tips for My Law School Résumé?